GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 Optionally all caps with underscores for top level constants that do not change across versions and runs.

 Package/module names and script names with lowercase with dashes.
 No dots.

+Default imports use the same letters as the package name.

 #### Examples